gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Which was perhaps Yegor's goal all along.
 The Sarkoszys were no longer as secure upon their throne as they had been.
 He would not have been the first king to find himself in need of an enemy.
-The Hett were already unpopular---they were better smiths than the Uwsians, and many had grown wealthy.
+The Hett were already unpopular—they were better smiths than the Uwsians, and many had grown wealthy.
 Once the first stones were thrown, the rest…"